Please complete the Class Evaluation form after your class is finished

 Register

-An additional $40 supply fee will be due to the instructor at the beginning of class
+There will be an additional $25 supply fee payable to the instructor in the beginning of the class.

 Hawaiʻi Handweavers' Hui members receive a discounted class fee.
 If you are interested in becoming a member please click HERE.